dturton/Kipptr/README.md

 ## Kipptr

-Kipptr is a library written in PHP for consuming the API of kippt.com.
+Kipptr is a PHP library that makes working with the API of kippt.com a breeze.

 ## What can I do with Kipptr ?
 * Create, read, update and delete your clips and lists